rdkcentral/python_raft/docs/Getting_started.md

 ### Clean up after your test

 To clean up after a test has run we use the `testEndFunction()`.
 This function will always run after the test to clean up any mess made by the test.
-In this case we are using it to remove the `TEST_DIRECTORY` and it's contents
+In this case we are using it to remove the `TEST_DIRECTORY` and its contents.

 ```python
 #!/usr/bin/env python3